 Visual & Performing Arts

-High School Studio Art: Critical skills in visual expression
+Middle School Studio Art: Introduction to critical skills in visual expression

 Take a look at what our Photography program is up to on Tumblr.